Top of the page

 Anterior cruciate ligament (ACL) surgery replaces the damaged ligament with a new ligament called a graft.
 In most cases, the graft is a tendon taken from your own knee or hamstring.
 In some cases, the graft comes from a donor.

 Most people go home on the same day of the surgery or the next day.
 Your knee will slowly get stronger as you recover.
 You may be able to go back to most of your normal activities within a few weeks.
 But it will be months before you have complete use of your knee.
-It may take as long as 6 months before your knee is ready for hard physical work or certain sports.
+It may take as long as 6 months or longer before your knee is ready for hard physical work or certain sports.